-The open space requirement is 40%, whereas 20.5% is proposed.
-The building and parking area comprise a significant majority of the lot coverage which does not leave a lot of space for landscaped open space, apart from the required landscaping strips around the perimeter of the property.
-In lieu of this, individual amenity areas in the form of balconies and a common rooftop amenity area is proposed.
+The open space requirement is 55%, whereas 21.1% is proposed.
+The building comprises a significant majority of the lot coverage which doesn't leave a lot of space for landscaped open space, apart from the required landscaping strips around the perimeter of the property.
+In lieu of this, individual amenity areas in the form of balconies and a common rooftop terrace and amenity area are proposed.
 A larger building footprint will allow for a reduced building height (see below) which on balance, is more desirable than providing more on-site open space.